 Drain water out of pump casing immediately.
-(Drain valve is located at lowest point in pump casing, and usually accessible from underneath operators panel.)
+(Drain valve is located at lowest point in pump casing, and accessible from underneath chassis.)

 Don't forget to close all drain cocks after all water has been drained out.
 Trouble in priming will follow on the next run if this is forgotten.